kevbrnen/Music-Technology-Final-Project/Protyping/Filters/README.md

 ### [Notch](./Notch.ipynb) -
 Notch.ipynb looks at notch/bandstop filter implementations.
-    I tested the differences between bandwidth and Q, similar to BansPass.ipynb but couldnt find much of a difference.
+    I tested the differences between bandwidth and Q, similar to BandPass.ipynb but couldnt find much of a difference.

   I tested the butterworth bandstop filter.
 I found it to be more accurate for lower orders